Executive functions: In disease or disorder

 The study of executive function in Parkinson's disease suggests subcortical areas such as the amygdala, hippocampus and basal ganglia are important in these processes.
 Dopamine modulation of the prefrontal cortex is responsible for the efficacy of dopaminergic drugs on executive function, and gives rise to the Yerkes–Dodson Curve.
 The inverted U represents decreased executive functioning with excessive arousal (or increased catecholamine release during stress), and decreased executive functioning with insufficient arousal.
 The low activity polymorphism of catechol-O-methyltransferase is associated with slight increase in performance on executive function tasks in healthy persons.

 Executive functions are impaired in multiple disorders including anxiety disorder, major depressive disorder, bipolar disorder, attention deficit hyperactivity disorder, schizophrenia and autism.
 Lesions to the prefrontal cortex, such as in the case of Phineas Gage, may also result in deficits of executive function.
 Damage to these areas may also manifest in deficits of other areas of function, such as motivation, and social functioning.

 Future directions

 Other important evidence for executive functions processes in the prefrontal cortex have been described.
 One widely cited review article emphasizes the role of the medial part of the PFC in situations where executive functions are likely to be engaged – for example, where it is important to detect errors, identify situations where stimulus conflict may arise, make decisions under uncertainty, or when a reduced probability of obtaining favourable performance outcomes is detected.
 This review, like many others, highlights interactions between medial and lateral PFC, whereby posterior medial frontal cortex signals the need for increased executive functions and sends this signal on to areas in dorsolateral prefrontal cortex that actually implement control.
 Yet there has been no compelling evidence at all that this view is correct, and, indeed, one article showed that patients with lateral PFC damage had reduced ERNs (a putative sign of dorsomedial monitoring/error-feedback) – suggesting, if anything, that the direction of flow of the control could be in the reverse direction.
 Another prominent theory emphasises that interactions along the perpendicular axis of the frontal cortex, arguing that a 'cascade' of interactions between anterior PFC, dorsolateral PFC, and premotor cortex guides behaviour in accordance with past context, present context, and current sensorimotor associations, respectively.

+Recent research on network energy in brain functional connectivity reveals that energy is selectively allocated to relevant brain networks during cognitive tasks.
+Canonical networks involved in executive functions, such as the prefrontal cortex in working memory tasks, exhibit efficient network organization, requiring a smaller share of energy.

 Advances in neuroimaging techniques have allowed studies of genetic links to executive functions, with the goal of using the imaging techniques as potential endophenotypes for discovering the genetic causes of executive function.